ludocode/onramp/docs/virtual-machine.md

 Queries information about the given path, writing it to the given address.

-If a file, directory or symlink exists at the given path, the following words are written to the output address in order:
+If a file, directory or symlink exists at the given path, the following words are stored in order starting at the output address:

+- `type`
+- `mode`
+- `size_low`
+- `size_high`

+The following values are supported for `type`:

-- r1 + 0: `type` -- 2 if the path is a symlink, 1 if the path is a directory, 0 if the path is a file
+- 0: the path is a file
-- r1 + 4: `mode` -- Either 493 (0755) if the file is executable, 420 (0644) if it is not, or 0 if it is not a file.
+- 1: the path is a directory
+- 2: the path is a symlink

+The following values are supported for `mode`:

+- 493 (0o755): The path is executable.
+- 420 (0o644): The path is not executable.
+- 0: The filesystem, or the given path, does not support an executable flag.

+(Some platforms support an executable bit for directories.
+The VM may return whether it is executable, or may simply return 0 for directories.)

+The `size_low` and `size_high` fields contain the low and high 32 bits of the size of the file respectively.
+In other words, the fields together form a 64-bit file size.

+If the path is not a file, the size can be 0, or it can represent the underlying storage taken up by the directory or syscall (not including any contained or pointed-to files.)

 - r1 + 8: `size_low` -- The low 32 bits of the size of the file
 - r1 + 16: `size_high` -- The high 32 bits of the size of the file

-If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4GB), the VM must write zero to the `size_high` field (provided the path exists and is a file.)
+If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4GB), the VM must still write zero to the `size_high` field.

+Returns 0 on success.
+If an error occurs, the VM stores nothing to the given address.

+If the given path does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

+If the storage device malfunctions or the filesystem is corrupted, `ERROR_IO` or `ERROR_GENERIC` is returned.

+On any other error, `ERROR_GENERIC` is returned.

+This system call is optional, although functionality may be limited without it.